 Many will know Ibiza as a party island and it certainly still gets its fair share of the young – and the not so young – who head there looking to party all night and sleep all day.
 But in recent years the island has been attracting all kinds of other travelers, from those who are looking to explore its rugged natural sites to those who want to improve their Spanish in one of the local language schools.
 A lesser publicized side of Ibiza is its excellent wellness retreats, which is surprising as it is considered to be one of Europe’s biggest yoga hubs.

 Ibiza has a number of retreats offering a whole host of wellness activities, including yoga, Pilates, fitness workouts such as HIIT, meditation and water sports.
+(There are a variety of yoga retreats in Ibiza that fit everyone’s budget.)
 If it’s spa treatments you’re looking for, many resorts and wellness centers on the island offer massage, reiki healing and other holistic treatments.

 We all need time to relax and replenish our bodies and souls from time to time and a wellness retreat is a wonderful way of doing so.
 With so many destinations to choose from, there’s no reason why you shouldn’t consider booking a wellness vacation for your next trip.